-This is the risk that the value of a Fund changes due to factors that affect a particular financial market.
-This could include, but is not limited to, factors such as changes in economic conditions, interest rates, exchange rates, monetary policy from central banks; taxation; regulation; local and geo-political events; pandemics; investor sentiment; inflation; and broader events like changes in technology and environmental events.
+The value of a Fund can change due to factors that affect a particular financial market.
+This could include, but is not limited to, factors such as changes in economic conditions, interest rates, exchange rates, monetary policy from central banks, taxation, regulation, local and geo-political events, pandemics, investor sentiment, inflation; and broader events like changes in technology and environmental events.

-We seek to reduce market risk by diversifying across asset classes, investment sectors, and countries.
+We seek to reduce market risk by diversifying across asset classes, investment sectors, countries, investment managers and/or investment styles.
 The Funds that invest in international markets are exposed to movements in foreign currencies, which may have an adverse effect on the domestic value of their international investments.